dqops/dqo/docs/client/index.md

 )
 ```

 ### **Collect statistics on data groups**

-The following example, shows how to start a new background job that will run selected data statistics collectors on tables, calculating separate metrics for each data grouping
+Starts a new background job that will run selected data statistics collectors on tables, calculating separate metric for each data grouping

 ```python
 from dqops import client